graywolftech/rest-ts/README.md

 client.post("/user/12345/send-message" as "/user/:id/send-message", { message: "some message" });
 ```

+#### Params and Query Limitations
+Currently, we limit the `query` and `params` objects to be `Record<string, t.StringC>`.
+This is fine for most use cases but sometimes you may want to use string literals and string literal unions!
+If you encounter this kind of use case, please create an issue :)

 ## Contributing
+This library has been built to power the [`graywolfai`](https://www.graywolfai.com/) platform and is not super customizable at the moment.
+Please feel free to create an issue if you have any suggestions ✍

 ### Prerequisites
 This repository uses [lerna](https://github.com/lerna/lerna).
 Make sure to install the dependencies before proceeding.
 ```